 Codenames – A game of finding spies

 I was watching a sitcom about three fashionistas who live in New York.
-One of the scenes involved a girl who goes to a party and ends up having a great party night playing a board game.
-I wondered what the party game was and it turned out to be the Codenames board game!
+One of the scenes involved a girl who goes to a party and ends up having a great party night playing a card game.
+I wondered what the party game was and it turned out to be the Codenames!
 So is it a great party game?
 I wanted to find out.

 In the Codenames game you and your team have a mission.
 You need to find your agents out in the field with only a one word clue to go by.
 You are against the clock and your opposing team!
 If they find all their agents before you all is lost.
 There are some innocent bystanders who could get in your way.
 You also need to avoid an assassin who is lurking somewhere.
 The Spymaster knows exactly where everyone is, you only have their codenames to go by!